Overview

 - 1

 Students must take two elective courses - 6 credits - in consultation with their faculty mentor.
 Electives may be taken from outside the program and in other JHU divisions.
-The three electives listed are examples.
+The two electives listed are examples.

 Sample Program Plans